miroshQa/debugmaster.nvim/README.md

 ## Roadmap
 - [ ] Functional tests
+- [ ] Remove breakponts section and make it float based like with frames and threads

 ## Recipes
 1. An example of how to display DEBUG mode in your status line can be found here: